Helena Kagan

 Helena Kagan (הלנה כגן; September 25, 1889, Tashkent, Uzbekistan – August 22, 1978, Jerusalem) was a physician, an Israeli pioneer in pediatrics, active in Jerusalem.
 She was responsible for the expansion of health care in Israel.
 Working under the auspices of the Hadassah organization, she gave treatment to generations of local children regardless of their parents' religious affiliation.

 Biography

 Helena Kagan was born in Tashkent, Uzbekistan, to Moshe and Miriam Kagan, a Jewish couple from Riga.
 They also had one son named Noach.
 When her father, an engineer, refused to convert to Christianity he lost his job.
 However, her parents managed to pay the school tuition for Helena and her older brother, and they graduated in 1905.

 Kagan studied piano at the Musikschule Konservatorium Bern and Medicine at the University of Bern, graduating in 1910, and specializing in Bern as a paediatrician.

 In 1936, Kagan married Emil Hauser, a violinist who was a member of the Budapest String Quartet and founded the Palestine Conservatory of Music in Jerusalem.
-Kagan died childless on August 22, 1978.
+Kagan died on August 22, 1978.